nielsgl/slidepay-ruby-sdk/README.md

 ## Authentication

+Note: The [authentication page of the api documentation](https://getcube.atlassian.net/wiki/display/CDP/Making+your+first+API+call%3A+authentication) explains how tokens and api_keys work with the SlidePay API.

-An authenticated request can be made if either an api_key or token are supplied to the request method.
+An authenticated request to SlidePay can be made if either an api_key or token are supplied to the request method.

 Either of these fields can be set globally by assigning ```SlidePay.token``` or ```SlidePay.api_key```: